Transitioning to Kindergarten: Information for Families of Students with Disabilities

-Families of preschool students born in 2009 who are eligible for special education services will receive this letter.
+Some parents or guardians of preschool students born in 2011 will receive this letter.

 Specialized Programs and Schools

 While every community school has the capacity to serve the majority of students with disabilities, not every school has the required specialized expertise to serve students with certain specific needs.
 Therefore, some students may be eligible for specialized programs provided by a few specific community schools or for District 75's programs and schools.
-If your child meets eligibility requirements, he or she may be offered a place in a school offering a particular program as an alternative to the placement offered through kindergarten admissions.
+For more information, visit our Specialized Programs page or email SpecializedPrograms@schools.nyc.gov.

-provides a specialized program for students who speak languages other than English and who have IEPs that mandate bilingual special education programs and/or services.
-For information email SpecializedPrograms@schools.nyc.gov
+Bilingual special education provides a specialized program for students who speak languages other than English and who have IEPs that mandate bilingual special education programs and/or services.

-offers programs and schools for students with significant challenges, including students with autism spectrum disorders (ASDs) or significant cognitive delays, emotional disturbances, sensory impairments, and/or multiple disabilities.
-If your child has received an IEP recommending a District 75 program, or if you think this is a possibility, you are invited to visit; more information is available here
+District 75 offers programs and schools for students with significant challenges, including students with autism spectrum disorders (ASDs) or significant cognitive delays, emotional disturbances, sensory impairments, and/or multiple disabilities.

 If your child has a medical condition or an orthopedic disability, and you would like the Department of Education to consider special education bus service and/or other transportation accommodations based on needs related to that condition or disability, you will need to provide documentation from your child's doctor.
 Please give both of these forms to the Department of Education representative working on your child's transition well before your child's kindergarten IEP meeting.